bet4a/d3wiki/CSV.md

 > [Wiki](Home) ▸ [[API Reference]] ▸ **CSV**

-D3 provides built-in support for parsing [comma-separated values](http://en.wikipedia.org/wiki/Comma-separated_values) and tab-separated values.
+D3 provides built-in support for parsing [comma-separated values](http://en.wikipedia.org/wiki/Comma-separated_values), tab-separated values and arbitrary delimiter-separated values.
 These tabular formats are popular with spreadsheet programs such as Microsoft Excel.
 Tabular formats are often more space-efficient than JSON, which can improve loading times for large datasets.

 <a name="csv" href="#wiki-csv">#</a> d3.<b>csv</b>(<i>url</i>[, <i>accessor</i>], <i>callback</i>)